ably-labs/GameRoomSDK/README.md

 #### GamePlayer
 This represents the player in your AblyGame environment.
 Like `GameRoom` it also has an `id` that is intended to differentiate players.
-This is also an interface so that you can implement your own `GamePlayer`s.interface
+This is also an interface so that you can implement your own `GamePlayer`s interface.

 #### GameMessage
 This is a representation of a GameMessage.
 This message currently supports 2 types, TEXT and REQUEST.